Wednesday, 30 July 2014

 Hatchiyack isn't really up to the high standards of Akira Toriyama's bestiary.
 There are few interesting design flourishes - an executioner's cowl and suspenders, both cerise coloured growths covering his milky pink flesh - but the artificial fighter reads more like a background heavy.
 Eradicate should be great, a short, concise rummage through Dragon Ball's action tropes, but it comes off businesslike and impersonal.
 It's not all drab though, a few wide shots have spikier, off-brand renders of the main cast and Hatchiyack's defeat as at least built out of a Son Goku character moment.
 The best bit is when all the Z cast line up to throw their ki blasts, their cataclysmic powers warping the visuals into fluid, molten energy.

-Max Rockatansky is a Bronze, a mobile future cop prowling the Australian outback.
+Mel Gibson's Max Rockatansky is a Bronze, a mobile future cop prowling the Australian outback.
 Max operates out of a derelict municipal building, his fellow cops are damaged children living out comic book fantasies.
 Any centralised sense of law and order is long gone.
 In Mad Max society is fundamentally unsound to the point of being almost feudal.
-Although the odd university lecturer pops up to berate Max and chums, it's obvious they're the last of a dwindling bourgeois.
+Although the odd university lecturer still exists, popping up to berate Max and chums after their latest collision, it's obvious they're the last of a dwindling bourgeois.
 Everybody else is in deep shit and fighting for their lives.

-In the face of total socio-economic collapse what's left of mankind has huddled in townships for protection.
+In the face of total socio-economic collapse, what's left of mankind has huddled in townships for protection.
 Motorcycle marauders zip from place to place imagining slights and forcing confrontation.
 Violence is flippant, catalysed by the most mundane of interactions.
 Bodies remain where they fall, feast for carrion birds.
-Mad Max isn't post-apocalyptic in the traditional sense, there's no obvious sign of a nuclear exchange, rather everything, including people, has simply ceased to work.
-These survivors are beaten and living in the ruins of the twentieth century.
+Mad Max isn't post-apocalyptic in the traditional sense, there's no obvious sign of a nuclear exchange or biochemical disaster, rather everything, including people, has simply ceased to work.
+These survivors are beaten, stuck living in the ruins of the twentieth century.

 Environment established, Mad Max concerns itself with several sequences of visual transformation.
 When we first meet Max he's a creature of stillness, the suicidal pilot of a yellow interceptor programmed to make criminals cry by driving straight at them.
-Mad Max's first chase clues is in to how events will unfold - a couple of subordinate highwaymen repeatedly crash and disfigure their vehicle, refusing to abandon the chase.
+Mad Max's first chase clues us in to how events will unfold - a couple of subordinate highwaymen repeatedly crash and disfigure their vehicle, refusing to abandon the chase and the excitement it represents.
 During their last attempt to stay involved their car is completely deformed, its hood a ruin of spiky angles and leaking machinery.